Back-End Reductions

 A tuple of the canonicalized expression and generated constraints.

-canonicalize_tree(expr, affine_above: bool) Tuple[Expression, list][source]
+canonicalize_tree(expr, affine_above: bool) tuple[Expression, list][source]

 Recursively canonicalize an Expression.